Balance of payments: Imbalances

 and there have been assertions, such as by Michael P. Dooley, David Folkerts-Landau and Peter Garber, that nations need to avoid the temptation to switch to protectionism as a means to correct imbalances.

 Current account surpluses coincide with current account deficits of other countries, the indebtedness of the latter therefore increasing.
 According to Balances Mechanics by Wolfgang Stützel this is described as surplus of expenses over revenues.
-Increasing imbalances in foreign trade are critically discussed as a possible cause of the financial crisis since 2007.
-Many Keynesian economists consider the existing differences between the current accounts in the eurozone to be the root cause of the Euro crisis, for instance Heiner Flassbeck, Paul Krugman or Joseph Stiglitz.
+Increasing imbalances in foreign trade are critically discussed as a possible cause of the 2008 financial crisis.
+Many Keynesian economists consider the existing differences between the current accounts in the eurozone to be the root cause of the euro area crisis, for instance Heiner Flassbeck, Paul Krugman or Joseph Stiglitz.

 Causes of BoP imbalances

 There are conflicting views as to the primary cause of BoP imbalances, with much attention on the US which currently has by far the biggest deficit.
 The conventional view is that current account factors are the primary cause – these include the exchange rate, the government's fiscal deficit, business competitiveness, and private behaviour such as the willingness of consumers to go into debt to finance extra consumption.

 An alternative view, argued at length in a 2005 paper by Ben Bernanke, is that the primary driver is the capital account, where a global savings glut caused by savers in surplus countries, runs ahead of the available investment opportunities, and is pushed into the US resulting in excess consumption and asset price inflation.